skypilot-org/skypilot/docs/source/reference/comparison.rst

 Comparing SkyPilot with other systems
 =====================================

-We are often asked "How does SkyPilot compare with XYZ?".
-Providing an unbiased and up-to date answer for such questions is not easy, especially when the differences may be qualitative.
+SkyPilot provides a framework for running AI and batch workloads on any infrastructure.
+Due to it's flexible design, its capabilities overlap with other systems and it can be used in conjunction with them to provide additional benefits.

-This page tries to provide a comparison of SkyPilot with other systems, focusing on the unique features of SkyPilot.
+This page provides a comparison of SkyPilot with other systems, focusing on the unique benefits provided by SkyPilot.
 We welcome feedback and contributions to this page.

 SkyPilot vs Vanilla Kubernetes